 Tehilat Hashem/Western Center for Russian Jewry (Chabad), Rabbi Aharon Sirota

 Congregation Rodef Shalom (Conservative), Rabbi Bernard Gerson

 Note: Affiliations based on information on individual synagogue websites.

 The Mikvah of East Denver (MOED) is located at 295 S. Locust Street, but the mikvah is currently closed for reconstruction (11/2016).
 Please call 303-320-MOED (6633) for information on options for the East Side.

-There are two other mikvahs in Denver:
+There are three other mikvaot in the Denver area: